MaMoMeMo

 After being estranged from his father for years Billy Joel found his father in Vienna.
 “You don’t have to squeeze your whole life into your 20s and 30s trying to make it, trying to achieve that American dream, …the rat race … killing yourself.
 You have a whole life to live…Vienna (is) a metaphor… a reason for being old, a purpose.” https://americansongwriter.com/meaning-vienna-billy-joel-song-lyrics/

-We’ll be in Vienna next June to celebrate John’s second retirement (from Alaska Airlines this Sept.) and Arielle’s high school graduation— going down the Danube on our third bike and boat trip, because…When will you realize,Vienna waits for you?
+We hope to be in Vienna next June to celebrate John’s second retirement (from Alaska Airlines this Sept.) and Arielle’s high school graduation— going down the Danube on our third bike and boat trip, because…When will you realize,Vienna waits for you?

 It won’t wait forever.
 In closing, I wish you Vienna and a dance.
 Also,